 It made me angry to see people — especially those I love — suffer like that.
 It still makes me angry.
 There are things we could be doing to solve paralysis, to solve blindness and so much more.
 But the progress is so slow.
 We can do better, and that’s what the Lorraine Cross Award is about.

 This award isn’t just one more blue ribbon for someone who does something significant.
 It’s for people who cross the finish line.
 I feel strongly about the idea of finishing things.

-I want to bring back the likes of Dr. Maurice Hillman, the microbiologist — and gritty Montana native — who developed more than 40 vaccines, including those for measles, mumps, and hepatitis B. He is credited with saving more lives than any other medical scientist of the 20th century.
+I want to see more Maurice Hillmans.
+Dr. Hillman was the microbiologist — and gritty Montana native — who developed more than 40 vaccines, including those for measles, mumps, and hepatitis B. He is credited with saving more lives than any other medical scientist of the 20th century.
 That’s just one person.

 Dr. Hillman epitomized perseverance and determination — the same traits mirrored in the co-recipients of the inaugural Lorraine Cross Award in 2018.